Higuain, Dybala Score Late To Keep Juve Top Of Serie A - UrduPoint

 Maurizio Sarri's side open up a four-point lead on second-placed Inter Milan, who travel to Torino later on Saturday, as Atalanta drop to sixth place after their fourth league game without a win.

-"We suffered, but in the final 20 minutes we gave everything we had to bring the game home," said Sarri.

-Cristiano Ronaldo missed the trip to their northern rivals despite his four-goal spree for Portugal as he recovers from a slight knee problem ahead of Juventus's Champions League game against Atletico Madrid on Tuesday.
+Cristiano Ronaldo missed the trip to Bergamo despite his four-goal spree for Portugal because of a slight knee problem ahead of Juventus's Champions League game against Atletico Madrid on Tuesday.

 In the absence of the five-time Ballon d'Or winner, Argentine strike duo Dybala and Higuain ensured the eight-time reigning champions maintained their unbeaten run this season despite several controversial refereeing decisions.